 - Personalize blood pressure medication and blood pressure targets

 - Prevent end-organ damage through collaboration with other specialties

 For an appointment in The Center for Hypertension, call 202-741-2283.

 - Kidney Precision Medicine Clinic

 Welcome to our kidney precision medicine clinic.
 The goal of our kidney precision medicine clinic is to deliver personalized kidney care to patients afflicted with kidney disease that may have an underlying genetic component.
-This individualized care starts with identifying patients who will benefit from genetic evaluation, performing the appropriate genetic testing, pre- test and post- test counselling patients and family and providing them with a management plan tailored according to the diagnosis.
+This individualized care starts with identifying patients who will benefit from genetic evaluation, performing the appropriate genetic testing, pre-test and post-test counseling patients and family and providing them with a management plan tailored according to the diagnosis.

 How do your genes influence your kidneys?

 It is becoming evident that many kidney diseases have a hereditable component, with significant diagnostic, prognostic, and therapeutic implications.

 - About 10% of unselected patients with chronic kidney disease (CKD) have underlying genetic component.